-**Applications for the Fall 2015/Spring 2016 class are now being accepted.
-The application deadline is 5pm on Friday, March 27, 2015.
-Applications must be turned in to Dr. Ross Wolf at the University of Central Florida, and will not be considered by OCSO until after the deadline has passed.
+**Applications for the Fall 2015/Spring 2016 class are now closed.
+The application deadline was 5pm on Friday, March 27, 2015.
 See the application links on the left banner for more information.**

 The Law Enforcement Officer Training Corps (LEOTC) Program was developed cooperatively by the Orange County Sheriff’s Office and the University of Central Florida to recruit, train, and potentially hire graduates of the university interested in law enforcement positions.
 The program is designed to begin training students while still enrolled at UCF by completing internship hours with various divisions within the Sheriff’s Office.
 Students who successfully complete the internship and application process may then be selected to attend the Criminal Justice Institute at Valencia Community College immediately after receiving their Bachelor’s Degree from UCF.
 If the academy is successfully completed, the cadet is sworn-in as either a full-time Deputy Sheriff, or reserve Deputy Sheriff, depending on the availability of positions within the agency.